Stratford’s Davis Leads South Carolina to 17-7 Win in 89th Shrine Bowl

 South Carolina dominated the game defensively, allowing only 136 total yards.
 The Tarheels completed just five of 19 passes.

 Stratford running back Maliq McGowan, a late addition to the roster, finished as the leading rusher for South Carolina with 42 yards on nine carries.
 West Ashley’s Bristol Biegenzahn played on the defensive front for the Sandlappers while Berkeley’s Zion Britt started on the offensive line.
-Cross safety Caden Ramsey, Berkeley linebacker Gehad Sneed, and Timberland offensive lineman Desmond Green also played for team South Carolina.
+Cross safety, and South Carolina signee Caden Ramsey, Berkeley linebacker Gehad Sneed, and Timberland offensive lineman Desmond Green, who is headed to Florida, also played for the Sandlappers.

 “You win all-star games with defense and our defense was outstanding,” said SC head coach Paul Sutherland, who retired as the head coach at Liberty High after the season.
 “Glad to get the win for South Carolina.
 The kids were great.
 I am very blessed to have had this opportunity.”

-It took less than 10 seconds for the Sandlappers to score the game’s first touchdown as Davis combined with Dillon receiver Zay Robertson on an 80-yard bomb on the first play of the game for a quick 7-0 lead.
+It took less than 10 seconds for the Sandlappers to score the game’s first touchdown as Davis combined with Dillon receiver Zay Robertson, heading to North Carolina, on an 80-yard bomb on the first play of the game for a quick 7-0 lead.
 Robertson finished the game with four catches for 131 yards.

 “He’s a great player,” said Davis of Robertson.
 “Getting that first touchdown was a tone setter.”